-That’s why, we turned to psychotherapist Dr. Chavi Bhargava Sharma (Masters in Psychology), who has vast experience in diverse spheres of mental health and wellness, including relationship counseling, for insights on negative relationships.
-She compares negative relationships with spoilt food items.
-She explains, “Dating a negative person is like eating a dish that has turned bad.
-It might look good enough from the outside, but it will eventually leave you with a bad aftertaste.”
+That’s why, we turned to psychotherapist Dr. Chavi Bhargava Sharma (Masters in Psychology), who has vast experience in diverse spheres of mental health and wellness, including relationship counseling to help us spot the signs of a toxic relationship.
+She compares unhealthy relationships to spoiled food items, “Dating a negative person is like eating a dish that has turned bad.
+It might look good enough from the outside, but it will eventually leave you feeling sick.”

 What Does A Negative Relationship Feel Like

 How do you differentiate between positive and negative?
 You simply associate it with your feelings, right?
-If something makes you feel good, it is positive, and when something sucks the life out of you, you know what it is.
-It is the same with relationships.
+If something makes you feel good, it is positive, and when you feel hurt or discontent, you know it’s not the right fit for you.
+It is the same with healthy and unhealthy relationships.
 But then, why are things more complicated on that front?
 What is a bad relationship?

-This is because negative relationship patterns often hide in plain sight.
+This is because toxic traits in a relationship often hide in plain sight.
 When the cloud of romance engulfs you, your vision is too blurry with the thrill and excitement to see the negative qualities in a partner.
-But as time passes, if you feel like a romantic connection is sucking out your happiness like dementors, you are likely in a negative relationship.
-Negative relationships bring about negative feelings such as:
+But as time passes, if you feel like a romantic connection is pushing your existence, individuality, and happiness to the edge, you are likely in a negative partnership.
+Staying in a bad relationship can leave you with:

 - Lack of self-worth